Jim Gray (third baseman)

-James Gray was an American Negro league third baseman in the 1920s.
+Ostranda "Jim" Gray (May 28, 1907 – April 3, 1976) was an American Negro league third baseman in the 1920s.

-Gray played for the Nashville Elite Giants in 1929.
+Gray played third base and occasionally second base for the Nashville Elite Giants in 1929.
 In three recorded games, he posted one hit in eight plate appearances.

+Gray served as a private first class in the United States Army during World War II.
+He is buried at Nashville National Cemetery.